-- Local chamber of commerce – assuming you are a member
+- The local chamber of commerce – assuming you are a member

 - Tourism websites – providing the festival or event is relevant to visitors

 - Convention and visitors bureau (CVB) and state tourism websites – again providing relevant content

 - Community calendars – because the media (TV and radio stations, newspapers and local cable news channels) is inundated with requests for coverage, a community calendar is often the mechanism they use to show support.
 Determine if you can sign up to add your own content or if administered by the media outlet.

 - Remember to maintain a list of your backlinks and track them on a spreadsheet.
 You will need them later.
-These likely are also the same outlets you’ll send news releases.
+These likely are also the same outlets you’ll send news releases to.

 - Ask your festival or event sponsors to also provide backlinks to your festival or event sub-domain or to your parent or umbrella organization’s events and activities page or dedicated (directory) webpage for a special festival or event.
 This should be an easy request to meet providing this page doesn’t showcase competing sponsors, such as two other local banks.